From Pack Creek to Your Backyard: How Bear Cub Play Reveals Nature’s Parenting

 Get Ready to Experience Bear Watching in Juneau

-For an unforgettable wildlife encounter, bear-watching in Juneau is an experience like no other.
+For an unforgettable wildlife encounter, bear-viewing in Juneau is an experience like no other.
 With its wild landscapes, thriving bear populations, and expert-guided tours, Juneau delivers nature at its most powerful and personal.

 Choose Bear Creek Outfitters for your next adventure.
 With small groups, passionate guides, and a dual focus on bear viewing and fly fishing, we offer a unique, premium experience you won’t find elsewhere.